-Molly fish or a great addition to any aquarium, but which breed do you choose?
+Molly fish are a great addition to any aquarium, but which breed do you choose?
 Most Molly breeds are hardy fish that can live in a wide range of environments, so there is a great chance that you will find one suitable for your aquarium.
 However, a few breeds have special needs that you want to make sure you can accommodate before you purchase one.

-Types of Molly Fish
+The 14 Types of Molly Fish:

 1. Balloon Belly Molly